earthcube/geocodes/docs/machine_configuration.md

  **Notes:**
-  Portainer, minio not needed, we are proxying on 80 and 443
+ minio not needed, we are proxying on 80 and 443 Portainer needed temporarily if you want to play a bit pre-DNS.

 **Associate a Public IP.**